 Performance in STEP or AEA will be taken into account should you narrowly fail to meet your A-level offer.

-For applicants taking A-levels, we always require at least Grade A in A-level Mathematics.
+For applicants taking A-levels, they always require at least Grade A in A-level Mathematics.
 If you are taking Further Mathematics at A-level or AS-level, we usually make an additional alternative offer.

 Typical offers are: